-Up to 65% of the fund's assets may be invested in equities, equity certificates and equity funds.
-An equity fund is a fund that, based on its terms and conditions of investment or its Articles of Incorporation / terms and conditions of investment, invests at least 51% of its assets in equities.
+At least 60% of the fund's assets must be invested in equities and equity funds, including equity ETFs.
+An equity fund is an investment fund that, based on its terms and conditions of investment or its Articles of Incorporation, invests at least 51% of its assets in equities.

-At least 35% of the fund's assets must be invested in interest-bearing securities such as government bonds, corporate bonds or convertible bonds of domestic and foreign issuers, in certificates on bonds or bond indices or in bond funds.
+Up to 40% of the fund's assets are invested in interest-bearing securities such as government bonds, corporate bonds or convertible bonds of domestic and foreign issuers, in certificates on bonds or bond indices or in bond funds.
 At least 51% of the corresponding investment ratio must be invested in securities that are denominated in euro or hedged against the euro and have investment-grade status at the time of their acquisition.
 A bond fund is a fund that, based on its terms and conditions of investment or its Articles of Incorporation / terms and conditions of investment, invests at least 51% of its assets in interest-bearing securities.